-The LGBTQ Health Care Conference is a two-day event designed for nurses, physicians, physician assistants, psychologists, speech pathologists, social workers, students, trainees, community members and other allied health providers who seek to understand the unique health considerations and barriers to health care in the LGBTQ population.
+The LGBTQ+ Health Care Conference is a two-day event designed for healthcare professionals, learners, researchers, patients, community organizations and interested community members who seek to understand the unique health considerations and barriers to health care in the LGBTQ+ population.

 Registration is open to everyone.
 Learners (students, residents, and fellows) can attend for free.
 Scholarships are available.
 The conference will be virtual this year due to COVID-19 precautions.
 CME, ACPE and ANCC credits are available.